Website monitoring

 - Baseline Comparison - Compare current performance to historical data

-- Up β Down - Instant detection when site becomes unavailable
+- Up to Down - Detection when site becomes unavailable

-- Down β Up - Automatic recovery detection
+- Down to Up - Automatic recovery detection

 - Email Alerts - Notifications sent on status changes